nartc/automapper-nartc/README.md

+# Deprecated Warning:
+#### This package is no longer maintained as I just refactored the whole mapping logic and moved to a new package: [@nartc/automapper](https://github.com/nartc/mapper).
+You can still use this `automapper-nartc` but it will no longer be maintained and updated.

 # AutoMapper - Nartc

 This is a fork of `automapper-ts` by [Bert Loedeman](https://github.com/loedeman).
 My goal is to re-create this awesome library with a more strong-type approach while learning `TypeScript` myself.